rag-h/MATLAB_UR5e_RTDE/rtde/rtde_reference.md

  *v* = tool speed (m/s) (default = 0.25

  *r* = blend radius (m) (default = 0)

+## Function call for speedl
+Definition: [poses,joints,jointVelocities,jointAccelerations,torques] = speedl(obj,tool_speed,acceleration,time,aRot)
+Tool Speed
+Accelerate linearly in Cartesian space and continue with constant tool  speed.
+The time t is optional; if provided the function will return after time t, regardless of the target speed has been reached.
+If the time t is not provided, the function will return when the target speed is reached.
+PARAMETERS
+*tool_speed* = (m/s) spatial vector
+*acceleration* = tool position acceleration(m/s^2)
+t: time [s] before function returns (optional)
+aRot: tool acceleration [rad/s^2] (optional), if not defined a, position acceleration, is used

+## Function call for speedj
+Definition: [poses,joints,jointVelocities,jointAccelerations,torques] = speedj(obj,joint_speeds,acceleration,time)
+Joint speed
+Accelerate linearly in joint space and continue with constant joint speed.
+The time t is optional; if provided the function will return after time t, regardless of the target speed has been reached.
+If the time t is not provided, the function will return when the target speed is reached.
+PARAMETERS
+*joint_speeds* = (rad/s) joint speeds
+*acceleration* = joint acceleration(rad/s^2)
+t: time [s] before function returns (optional)

 ## Check Robot Mode:
 Definition : robotMode = checkRobotMode()